barbinbrad/bible/README.md

 # A Minimal Bible
 ![Lighthouse Score](https://raw.githubusercontent.com/barbinbrad/the-perfect-website/master/lighthouse.png?raw=true)

 This repo creates a minimal, mostly-static, progressive Bible hosted at [minimalbible.com](https://minimalbible.com/read/Luke+6).
-The basic gist is that a puppeteer web-scraper saves the results to SQLite database, which is then used to statically render each chapter of the Bible, with some navigation in Vue.
+The basic gist is that a web-scraper saves the results to database, which is then used to statically render each chapter of the Bible.
+Dynamic navigation is done with JavaScript by caching the books and chapters to JSON.

 To install the dependencies run `npm install`.
 To build the website, run `npm run build`.
 The static site is generated in the `output` folder.
 To run the site locally run `cd ./output && python -m http.server`.